dastan-jasim/kurd_cc/README.md

   - **`00_appendix.md`** – an appendix with explanations of:
     - Imputation model diagnostics
     - Comparisons of models with and without imputation
   - Figures are provided in `notebooks/figs/`.

+### Maps
+  - Maps are provided in `outputs/maps/`.
+  - They are all based on the Naturalearth base shapefiles and regional shapefiles I created myself.

 ## Citation
 If you use this repository or adapt the scripts, please cite: